 Battery McCook was the northern half of what was originallycalled Sandy Hook Mortar Battery No. 1.
 It was renamed in 1906 after Major General Alexander McCook (1831-1903), who fought bravely during the Civil War.
 His father and seven brothers, plus five cousins, fought in the war.
 Collectively they were called "the fighting McCooks."
 The other half of the battery was named Battery Reynolds, below.

 Battery Mills, a reinforced concrete World War I period 12-inch M1895 long range barbette carriage coast defense battery, stood just to the south of Battery Kingman.
 It was identical to Kingman in design and layout.
 It was named after Major General Albert Leopold Mills (1854-1916), who received the Medal of Honor for bravery during the Battle of San Juan Hill during the Spanish-American War.
-The 1917 Report of Completed Works tells more about this battery, while the 1942 Site Plan covers both batteries Kingman and Mills.
+The 1942 Site Plan tells more about both batteries Kingman and Mills.

 Battery Peck, a reinforced concrete Endicott Period six-inch gun battery, was named after 1st Lieutenant Fremont P. Peck (1866-1895).
 Stationed at the Sandy Hook Proving Ground, Peck was killed here on February 19, 1895 when an experimental gun burst while being test-fired.
 When Peck's guns moved to the former Battery Gunnison during World War II, Peck was renamed the rather prosaic Anti-Motor Torpedo Boat Battery #8.